Amber buyer's guide

 • A UV light held to genuine Amber will exhibit a blue or yellowish color.
 Copal will be white, and plastic will have no reaction.

-• The most reliable Amber test is the burn test.
+• The burn test.
 Amber burns but does not melt, unlike copal and plastic.
 A red-hot needle will burn Amber and release a white smoke and pine fragrance.
 Plastic will melt and exude a chemicals smell.
 Copal will smell similar to Amber but will melt and will not produce white smoke.
+(Please note that this test is destructive.)

 where to buy amber